Medical-Event-Data-Standard/medical-event-data-standard.github.io/docs/tutorial-basics/what_is_MEDS.md

 Here, we show both the required organization of MEDS files on disk, as well as the schema of the core data and metadata elements for MEDS datasets.
-In the rest of this document, we will explore these key concepts in more detail, in particular covering: 2.
-Requirements for a MEDS compliant dataset 3.
-MEDS dataset conventions and best practices 4.
-Future roadmap and how to contribute 5.
-And, finally, a glossary of some key terminology and concepts
+In the rest of this document, we will explore these key concepts in more detail, in particular covering:

+- Requirements for a MEDS compliant dataset,
+- MEDS dataset conventions and best practices,
+- Future roadmap and how to contribute,
+- And, finally, a glossary of some key terminology and concepts.

 ## Requirements for a MEDS Compliant Dataset

-For a dataset to be compliant with the MEDS standard at a given version (versioning is given by the PyPi package version), it must satisfy several requirements:
+For a dataset to be compliant with the MEDS standard at a given version (versioning is given by the PyPI package version), it must satisfy several requirements:

 1. It must be stored in a directory structure that is compliant with the MEDS directory structure